 In this example, we're going to dynamically add the text from a utm_content query string parameter to a lightbox text field.

-1. To get started, go to the Boxes section of the Primer Administrative Interface and click on the Dynamic icon for your lightbox.
+1. To get started, go to the Boxes section of the Web Forms Administrative Interface and click on the Dynamic icon for your lightbox.
 The tooltip for this icon is Add Dynamic Items to Box.

 2. Next, click on + New Dynamic Item: